Current Students

 Brianna Elliott

-I’m a fourth-year PhD candidate in the Marine Science and Conservation program, and I am also pursuing a Certificate in College Teaching.
-My research interests broadly lie in protected species policy, law, diplomacy, and conservation biology at an international scale.
-I am particularly interested in the efficacy of multilateral institutions and treaties in addressing protected species bycatch, such as through Regional Fisheries Management Organization.
-My research examines Indian Ocean bycatch in tuna drift gillnet fisheries, which are incredibly data deficient but thought to have very high bycatch.
+I’m a PhD candidate in the Marine Science and Conservation program, and I am also pursuing a Certificate in College Teaching.
+My research interests broadly lie in international protected species policy, law, diplomacy, and conservation biology.
+I am particularly interested in the efficacy of multilateral institutions and treaties in addressing protected species bycatch, such as through Regional Fisheries Management Organizations.
+My research examines Indian Ocean bycatch and bycatch policy for tuna drift gillnet fisheries, which are data deficient but thought to have very high bycatch.
 My dissertation aims to help address some of these knowledge gaps, as well as consider unilateral and multilateral approaches to addressing this bycatch.

 My research interests in bycatch, policy, and management are influenced from my prior work experience, including as a former NOAA Knauss Marine Policy Fellow at the U.S. Department of State, a Foreign Affairs Specialist working on the MMPA Import Provisions Rule at NOAA Fisheries, and, importantly, as a masters student in Dr. Read’s lab in 2015-2017.
 I enjoy running, rock climbing, kayaking, and hanging out with my dog, Brisbane, in my spare time.